 In general, the process for binding to the UUID of the virtual machine hosting the license server follows this outline.
+The process requires the 1mhostid utility.

-Task: То bind to the UUID of the virtual machine hosting the license server 1.
-Identify the virtual machine on which the license server will be run.
-2. Run the following command from the command line of the virtual machine: Imhostid -ptype VM -uuid 3.
-Send the output of this command to the software publisher.
-The software publisher sends back a license certificate in which the license server is bound to the UUID value.
-4. Modify the license certificate to configure server parameters (like TCP port number, options file, or other parameters).
-5. Launch the license server on the virtual machine by pointing to the license certificate.
+Task To bind to the UUID of the virtual machine hosting the license server lmhostid -ptype VM -uuid

+- 1. Identify the virtual machine on which the license server will be run. - 2.
+Run the following command from the command line of the virtual machine:

+- 3. Send the output of this command to the software publisher.
+The software publisher sends back a license certificate in which the license server is bound to the UUID value. - 4.
+Modify the license certificate to configure server parameters (like TCP port number, options file, or other parameters). - 5.
+Launch the license server on the virtual machine by pointing to the license certificate.